 The first is talking about Grandma and proposing cannibalism.
 The second is talking to Grandma and proposing dinner.

-To me, there are few more glaring marks of an amateur writer than ignorance of this rule.
+To me, there are few more glaring marks of an amateur writer than ignorance of this rule (which is called the vocative comma rule).
 Always, without exception, use a comma before a term of address in dialog:

 "What up, homie?"